Fractional crystallization of salt solutions

 Bryant Fitch wrote in 1970: ‘Design of even moderately complicated fractional crystallization processes is recognized as beyond the ordinary skill of a chemical engineer’.
 This is still true today.
-The design of fractional crystallization processes is usually not in the curriculum of chemical engineering students.
+The design of fractional crystallization processes is not a simple task.
 (B. Fitch, “How to design fractional crystallization processes” Industrial & Engineering Chemistry 62, no. 12 (1970): 6-33. https://doi.org/10.1021/ie50732a004).
 Today, thermodynamic models give us the ability to calculate phase diagrams at various temperatures.
 This can be of great help in designing such processes.

-The design of fractional crystallization processes for ternary or quaternary salt solutions (solutions with two or three salts) is relatively simple because the design can be based on phase diagrams.
+The design of fractional crystallization processes for ternary or quaternary salt solutions (solutions with two or three salts) is relatively simple.
+The reason is that the design can be based on phase diagrams.
 In the following example, it is shown how phase diagrams can help in the design of a fractional crystallization process.

 Fractional crystallization of sodium chloride and glauber salt

 To separate aqueous mixtures of sodium chloride and sodium sulfate, two crystallizers operating at two different temperatures are required.
-A phase diagram can help to determine which of the two salts should be crystallized at the low temperature.
-The phase diagram to the right describes phase equilibrium in mixtures of sodium chloride and sodium sulfate as a function of temperature.
+The question is: which of the two salts should be crystallized at the low temperature?
+This is where a phase diagram can provide some help.
+Ideally, a phase diagram like the one to the right is available.
+It describes phase equilibrium in mixtures of sodium chloride and sodium sulfate as a function of temperature.

 The composition of the salt content is shown in the phase diagram.
-The water content is not shown.
-Lines indicate brine compositions in equilibrium with two salts.
-The phase diagram lines were calculated with the Extended UNIQUAC model.
+The water content however, is not shown.
+That would require a three-dimensional diagram.
+It is of more importance to know the phase diagram lines.
+They indicate brine compositions in equilibrium with two salts.
+These phase diagram lines were calculated with the Extended UNIQUAC model.
 Together with the experimental data, these lines divide the diagram in three regions: